rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   The contexts in which to use this number.
 The value for each key in the object MUST be `true`.
 - label: `String` (optional).
   A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
-- isPreferred: Boolean (optional, default: false).
+- pref: Preference (optional)
-  Whether this number is the preferred for its type.
-This SHOULD only be one per type.
+  The preference of this number in relation to other numbers.

 ### online
 Type: `Id[Resource]` (optional).